prakashabhay/bingewatch/README.md

 ### `npm test`

-If npm test gives 'No tests found related to files changed since last commit' then ###run npm test a Launches the test runner
+If npm test gives 'No tests found related to files changed since last commit' then run

+### `npm test a`
+Launches the test runner

-#Packages used
+##Packages used
-This app was built using the following packages: bootstrap- react bootstrap library for UI component Font Awesome - Library for icons. axio - It is used for API call react-player - used to play video
+This app was built using the following packages:

+bootstrap- react: library for UI component

+Font Awesome - Library for icons.

+axio - It is used for API call

+react-player - used to play video